-Fake news emerged as an issue in the 2016 U. S. presidential election.
-Here are some resources to learn more about this issue and evaluated news sources.
+Fake news emerged as an issue since the US presidential election.
+Here are some resources to learn more about this issue and evaluate news sources.

 Bilton, Ricardo (2017, February 2).
 Reddit’s /r/worldnews community used a series of nudges to push users to fact-check suspicious news [An approach to checking for fake news: A combination of fact-checking, rating news sources - using algorithms and users.
 Full report of this study]